No matter what you do for a living, stay focused and consistent on the path to any major accomplishment. Others will take notice of your drive.

 Otte founded his first company at 21, when he was still a college student in the Miami area.
 Known as Tech Support Services, the company provided computer repair services to individuals, small businesses and enterprises throughout South Florida.

-Within three years, largely through word-of-mouth marketing and client referrals, George Otte grew Tech Support Services into the region’s premier technology service provider with more than 100 clients, including a well-known South Florida bank.
+Within three years, largely through word-of-mouth marketing and client referrals, George Otte grew Tech Support Services into the region’s premier technology service provider with more than 100 clients.
 He then acquired Geeks on Site, another computer repair and tech support company.
 In the subsequent years, Otte built Geeks on Site into a diversified company offering remote computer repair, on-site tech support and a variety of other technology services for businesses and individuals nationwide.

 George Otte’s next major opportunity came in 2012, when he launched Responsive Call Center.
 He built upon the lessons he’d learned growing Geeks on Site, focusing in particular on developing scalable systems and procedures for delivering industry-leading customer service.